y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Dec 19, 2022</time> Finished with the [Probability Calculator Project](https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/probability-calculator) project ([here](https://replit.com/@yarjuny/Probability-Calculator-Project#main.py) it is) and earned my certification for Scientific Computing with Python (yes, I know the budget app project isn't fully finished, but I wanted to move on).
+Only three more certifications left!

 - <time>Dec 18, 2022</time> Finished with the [Polygon Area Calculator Project](https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/polygon-area-calculator) project ([here](https://replit.com/@yarjuny/Polygon-Area-Calculator-Project#main.py) it is).

 - <time>Dec 16, 2022</time> Been a while.
 Continued with the Budget App Project and I plan to just finish my Python certification before the end of the year (and early next year, try to finish databases).